 — ESPN Stats & Info (@ESPNStatsInfo) October 15, 2021

-The former NL MVP winner previously delivered with his notable walk-off RBI single in the Dodgers’ Game 4 win against the Milwaukee Brewers in the 2018 NLCS and the key game-winning RBI double in Los Angeles’ Game 4 win over the Houston Astros in the 2018 World Series.
+The former National League MVP Award winner previously delivered with his notable walk-off RBI single in the Dodgers' Game 4 win against the Milwaukee Brewers in the 2018 NLCS and his key game-winning RBI double in Los Angeles' Game 4 win over the Houston Astros in the 2018 World Series.

 As has been noted, Bellinger is well known for being a player who has a knack to shine on the biggest stages in MLB.
 One can not forget his solo home run in the 7th inning of the Dodgers' 2020 NLCS Game 7 showdown against the Atlanta Braves that wound up sending Los Angeles to a third World Series appearance in four years.